Why industry data is important for specialty retailers.

 So, with the technology that TrackFly provides, we can communicate with our vendors more directly on what the trends are and what's selling the best for them.
 I've always said I'm not the buyer the customer is the buyer I just find out what they want and I get that for them and if I tell the vendor this is what my customer wants and they make that I'll buy more.

-Board Retailers Association which represents thousands of independent retailers throughout the United States.
+My key is to communicate with the vendor on what the proper thing is to get for my particular store in my region and you know I'll segue into the fact that I happen to be chairman of Board Retailers Association which represents thousands of independent retailers throughout the United States.
 Board sport retailers like skateboard, surfboard, standup paddle, wakeboard, and snowboard and we're partnering withTrackFly because collectively we all do better if the industry does better.

 I've always talked about how independent retailers is very important to the industry.
 We're the feeder system we're the first Stoke that the kid has when they come in the door.
 We're the ones that have the employees to do the things that the customers do and some of the major brands can't possibly pay their employees enough money to be as stoked about their product as we are.